How to apply for a right-of-occupancy waiting number

 Is applying for a waiting number subject to a fee?

 Yes.
-Applying for a waiting number from ARA costs EUR 9.20.
+Applying for a waiting number from Varke costs EUR 9.20.

 I do not have any online banking credentials.
-How can I apply for a waiting number from ARA?
+How can I apply for a waiting number from Varke?

-You can submit a printed form to apply for a waiting number by printing out the form from ARA’s online service and mailing it to ARA along with the payment receipt for the application.
+You can submit a printed form to apply for a waiting number by printing out the form from Varke’s online service and mailing it to Varke along with the payment receipt for the application.
 If it is not possible for you to print out the form, you can pick it up at any service point of the state, municipality or right-of-occupancy organisation.